skoldborg/React-Basics-Course/02 - Styled Components/README.md

     Note: You should set a max-width to your `MovieCard` for now or it will be ginormous.
 We will control its width with a grid later on.

 5. This app is in need of a grid!
-For this we need two component; `<Row />` and `<Col />`. `Col` should accept its width as a prop.
+For this we need two components: `<Row />` and `<Col />`. `Col` should accept its width as a prop.
 Here's how a grid with 5 columns per row should work:

     ```tsx
     <Row>